tomalaforge/angular-challenges/docs/src/content/docs/guides/create-challenge.md

   The title must be a maximum of 25 characters.
   :::

 - <b>challengeDifficulty</b>: The difficulty you think your challenge has.
-There are three difficulty level : 🟢 easy / 🟠 medium / 🔴 hard
+There are three difficulty levels : 🟢 easy / 🟠 medium / 🔴 hard
 - <b>name</b>: name of the Nx application.
   :::note
   It must be written in **Kebab-Case**
   :::
 - <b>docRepository</b>: The category of your Challenge: Nx, Angular, Angular Performance, Rxjs, NgRx, Typescript.

-#### optinal parameters
+#### optional parameters

 - <b>directory</b>: If you want your application to be located in a specific folder inside `apps`.
 - <b>addTest</b>: If you want to add test configuration.